maphew/zadam-trilium-wiki/Search.md

 * `mime` - e.g. `text/html` for text note
 * `text` - fulltext attribute of both title and content together
 * `isArchived` - filters only for [[archived notes]], `@!archived` then filters only for non-archived notes.
 Note that this filter does not work in OR relation, it is always AND.
+* `in` - for example `@in=VuvLpfAPx2L9` will filter only notes which have note with noteId `VuvLpfAPx2L9` as one of the ancestors - i.e. note is in the subtree of `VuvLpfAPx2L9`.
+With negating operator - `@in!=VuvLpfAPx2L9` will filter notes which don't have note `VuvLpfAPx2L9` as their ancestor.
+Since Trilium 0.37

 ### Order and limit